 Role at Tyndall

-Professor Corinne Le Quéré FRS, is Professor of Climate Change Science at the University of East Anglia and former Director of the Tyndall Centre for Climate Change Research.
+Professor Corinne Le Quéré FRS CBE, is Professor of Climate Change Science at the University of East Anglia and former Director of the Tyndall Centre for Climate Change Research.
 She conducts research on the interactions between climate change and the carbon cycle.

 Prof Le Quéré leads the annual update of the Global Carbon Budget, an international effort of the Global Carbon Project to provide the latest information global and national carbon emissions and their partitioning among the atmosphere, land and oceans, including their drivers.
 Corinne is a member of the UK Committee on Climate Change and is the Chair of France’s first Climate Change Committee.
 She was author of the 3rd, 4th and 5th Assessments of the Intergovernmental Panel on Climate Change (IPCC).